ammar-tanwar/bloglearnbay/posts/introduction-to-data-types-what-does-it-mean-in-python-programming.md

 ---
-title: Tuples - An Immutable Derived Datatype
+title: Introduction To Data Types - What Does It Mean In Python Programming?
 desc: "Introduction To Data Types - What Does It Mean In Python Programming?"
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data-type-1.jpg"